sunenvidiado-nx/flutter-vscode-settings/README.md

 ## Licensing

 This repository is licensed under the MIT License.
 You can find the full license text in the LICENSE file.

-By utilizing these settings and extensions, you can streamline your Flutter development process, enhance code organization and navigation, and benefit from a more productive coding environment.

-Happy coding! 🧑🏼‍💻👩🏼‍💻